Italian Meatballs Recipe

 A marvelous restaurant, no other restaurant in our Veneto and Venice Restaurant Guide can beat the Ristorante da Riccardo – Absolutely superb dining.

 Visiting Venice?
 Want to explore a little of the wonderful Veneto region in which Venice is located?
-Then our Veneto & Venice Itinerary is just what you need.
+Then our Veneto and Venice itinerary is just what you need.

-A restaurant I can highly recommend in Venice, if you want genuine local food, is the Trattoria alla Vedova.
+A good restaurant in Venice Italy that I can highly recommend is the Trattoria alla Vedova.
 My review explains why.

 More Travel Tips: